- img 3 loading...

 Nova has taken some time to provide an update for Homemaker.
 Her two goals were to remove some of the duplicate items now found in the vanilla menus and add a scripted menu.
 Development of this mod has not stopped nor has another author taken over development of Homemaker.
 Homemaker will receive updates as time permits which may be very infrequent.

-Nova removed some of the duplicate items and other users like euph suggested others that would help eliminate even more duplicates.
+Nova removed some of the redundant items and other users like euph suggested others to remove.
 Two versions are offered.
-The default version has some duplicate items removed.
-This version no longer needs the enablers and disablers except the Institute and Bunker patches.
+The default version has some redundant items removed.
+This version no longer needs some of the enablers and disablers.
+It will still use the Institute, Street Lights, and Bunker patches.
 Nothing else will install with NMM even if checked.
 There is no exact list of items removed.
-The alternate or original version doesn't have any duplicate items removed because most of them use Nova's meshes with her snap points.
-This alternate version still uses all the patches but only install the versions provided with 1.51.
+The complete version doesn't have anything removed because most of them use Nova's meshes with her snap points.
+This version still uses all the patches but only install the versions provided with 1.54.
 No SKE/SKI patches are required and should not be used.

 I would like to thank Ethreon and ccmads for their work on previous versions providing navmesh and file updates.
 If an item cannot have a navmesh then it requires a collision mesh and those are not added.
 Do not ask if items have a navmesh because there are thousands of them.
 Place the item and see how the NPC interacts with it.